Skip to main content

 What happens on First-Year Trips?

 Before you arrive at Dartmouth, you will be assigned a trip type that takes into account your preferences as expressed in the registration form.
-You will begin Trips after you arrive on campus for New Student Orientation.
+First-Year Trips takes place as a part of New Student Orientation.
+Check the Orientation Website for schedule information.
 Your trip group will consist of two upper-level Trip Leaders and roughly seven other incoming students.
 Together, you will spend three days and nights participating in activities related to your trip type, which will include time outdoors.
 On your third day, you will come together with other trips at either the Moosilauke Ravine Lodge (“the Lodj”) or the Dartmouth Skiway Lodge (“the Sklodj”) for a closing Trips experience.
-After spending the night at your Lodj, you will head back to campus the next morning.

 Who can go on First-Year Trips?